syncfusion-content/windowsforms-docs/WindowsForms/layoutmanagers/CardLayout/GettingStarted.md

 ![Drag and drop CardLayout from toolbox](GettingStarted_images/GettingStarted_img1.jpeg)

-3. To add the form as a container control of `CardLayout`, click `Yes` in a pop-up, from which it appears automatically before the CardLayout is added.
+3. To add the form as a container control of `CardLayout`, click `Yes` in popup, from which it appears automatically before the CardLayout is added.

 ![Alert to add CardLayout to form](GettingStarted_images/GettingStarted_img2.jpeg)